Window Parts, Materials & Components

 Tired of Replacing or Repairing Cranks?
 Get Crankless Magic Windows!

 Crank mechanisms have been around for ages, being praised countless times for their ease of operation.
-However, cranks have long become outdated and unreliable given current advancements in the window industry.
+However, cranks are often considered unreliable given current advancements in the window industry.

 Crank casement windows are prone to malfunctioning long before they reach the end of their expected lifespan.
 Why?
 Because, over time, the crank mechanism causes structural and functional issues.
 Since it only opens the sash by moving it from the bottom, the top is never actually controlled.
 It just responds to the movement from the bottom.
 Over the years, you’ll notice that this uneven motion will cause the sash to sag, warp, and bow.
 The heavier the window (triple-glazed windows, for example), the more pronounced the problems are, and, over time, they will lead to other structural issues.